-FCC ID Description Grant Date VAW-NF910 SK Telesys Co., Ltd, based on Energous ID: 2ADNG-NF230 12/27/2018
+FCC ID Description Grant Date VAW-NF910 SK Telesys Co., Ltd, based on Energous ID: 2ADNG-NF230 12/27/2018 2AI4Q-SBW Xiamen New Sound Technology Co,.
+Ltd 10/27/2020 2ARVX-PT20C Gokhale Method Enterprise 12/15/2020

-In February 2020, we announced regulatory approval for our WattUp near-field wireless charging technology in Japan, a critical market in the Asia Pacific region for our customers and partners.
-As of February 26, 2020, products integrating WattUp® technology had received international regulatory approvals and were approved to ship into 112 countries.
+In February 2020, we announced completion of the regulatory process for our WattUp near-field wireless charging technology in Japan, a critical market in the Asia Pacific region for our customers and partners.
+As of March 2, 2021, products integrating WattUp® technology had received international regulatory approvals and were approved to ship into 112 countries.